Natalie Glebova: Early life and education

-Glebova was born in Tuapse, Russia, to parents Vladimir Slezin and Anna Glebova.
+Glebova was born in Tuapse, Russia, to Vladimir Slezin and Anna Glebova.
 While in Russia, Vladimir worked as a radio communications specialist in the merchant marine industry, while Anna was a high school teacher.
-Glebova grew up as an only child.
+Glebova is an only child.
 As a child, Glebova studied classical piano and competed in rhythmic gymnastics.
-At age 13, Glebova and her family left Russia and settled in Toronto, Ontario, Canada.
+At age 13, Glebova and her family left Russia for Canada and settled in Toronto, Ontario.
 After arriving in Canada, her parents found employment as software specialists.

-After graduating from high school (central, in London Ontario), Glebova worked as a professional model in Toronto and received a Bachelor of Commerce in information technology management and marketing from Ryerson University.
+After graduating from high school (central, in London Ontario), Glebova worked as a professional model in Toronto and received a Bachelor of Commerce in information technology management and marketing from Toronto Metropolitan University.
 Prior to competing in pageantry, Glebova worked as a motivational speaker for elementary and high school students.